A3Wasteland/ArmA3_Wasteland.Altis/README.md

 *Wasteland.Altis* by Team Wasteland!
 ===================

-Arma 3 Wasteland is a harsh survival sandbox mission for ArmA 3 where 2 teams and independent players fight for survival.
+ArmA 3 Wasteland is a harsh survival sandbox mission where 2 teams and independent players fight for survival.

-Altis isn't out yet, so for now it's just a placeholder :)
+The mission is not ready yet, so for now it's just a placeholder :)

-*Collaborators:* (a.k.a.: Team Wasteland)
+*Team Wasteland* collaborators:

        GoT - JoSchaap
        TPG - AgentRev
+           - MercyfulFate
        KoS - His_Shadow
        KoS - Bewilderbeest
-       404 - Costlyy
+       404 - Del1te
-           - MercyfulFate